 With more castles than any other county and a stunning coastline Northumberland has much to attract visitors.

 Hadrian’s Wall was built nearly 2000 years ago by the Romans and marked the furthest reaches of the Roman Empire.

 The Holy Island of Lindisfarne is a tidal island in Northumberland and was the original home of the famous illuminated Lindisfarne gospels now housed in the British Library in London.
 With the ruins of a monastery and a castle to explore the island is a perfect destination during any visit to the North East.

 And my final choice is Alnwick Castle.
-Featuring in many T shows and films (Harry Potter and Downton Abbey to name but two) the castle is a popular destination with visitors from around the world (and arguably one of England’s most famous castles!)
+Featuring in many TV shows and films (Harry Potter and Downton Abbey to name but two) the castle is a popular destination with visitors from around the world (and arguably one of England’s most famous castles!)

 There are many other wonderful landmarks that make the North East a wonderful destination.
 Find out my next 7 choices by clicking the link below!